 Diaper Bank

 Diapers in sizes one to six and wipes are available to families in Homewood and surrounding communities.
-Each family can receive up to two packs of diapers and/or pull-ups every three months.
+Each family can receive up to two packs of diapers and/or pull-ups every 60 days.
 To schedule a time to pick up diapers and wipes, please complete the interest form.
 Once you have completed the form, a member of our staff will contact you to arrange a pickup.
 Please note that opened diapers and wipes may not be returned or exchanged.

 Please share this flyer with your networks.